How to build a Meta Ray-Ban Display app

 Enable Developer Mode in the Meta AI app (tap the app version a few times in Settings).

 Your app now runs on the glasses.
+Minimum versions: glasses software v125+ and Meta AI app v272+.

 Today's publishing limits

-Two limits as of 2026
+Developer preview limits as of mid-2026

 Practical takeaway: build and test now, ship the day publishing opens.
 Teams that are fully built when the gate lifts win the early catalog.